-There are other ways to get connected with Ubuntu.
+There are other ways to get connected with Ubuntu:

-With NetworkManager, you can configure "Mobile Broadband" connections to connect to the Internet through your cellular data carrier.

-You can connect to DSL (Digital Subscriber Line) networks, a method of connecting to the Internet through your phone line via a modem.

-It is also possible for NetworkManager to establish a VPN (Virtual Private Network) connection.
+- With NetworkManager, you can configure mobile broadband connections to connect to the Internet through your cellular data carrier. - You can connect to digital subscriber line (DSL) networks, a method of connecting to the Internet through your phone line via a modem. - It is also possible for NetworkManager to establish a virtual private network (VPN) connection.
 These are most commonly used to create a secure connection to a workplace network.

-The instructions for making connections using "Mobile Broadband," DSL, or VPN are beyond the scope of this guide.
+The instructions for making connections using mobile broadband, DSL, or VPN are beyond the scope of this guide.